 Have you ever watched a baseball player on deck to bat next?
 You’ll notice that batters often place a weighted ring around the bat while doing warm-up swings.

 Why?
 When the player steps up to the plate, the bat feels relatively lighter.
 This helps the batter swing faster when a hot fastball comes blazing down the middle.

 It doesn’t matter that the bat isn’t really lighter.
 From a psychological standpoint (which is where world-class athletes leave average players behind), the batter feels like he has a stronger, faster swing.
 That mental edge makes a difference.

-Perceptual contrast is an effective persuasion technique because a skillful copywriter can literally alter the way a prospective buyer perceives a product or service, even though there’s been no actual change to the offer.
+Perceptual contrast is an effective persuasion technique because a skillful copywriter can alter the way a prospective buyer perceives a product or service, even though there’s been no actual change to the offer.

-So how can you use it to boost your own sales?
+So, how can you use it to boost your own sales?

 A company selling high-end hot tubs at $15,000 a pop heard from customers that having the tub was like adding another room to the house.
 The company incorporated that bit into their sales messages, and contrasted the price of the tub with the cost of a room addition (which runs at least $30,000).

 Sales increased by 500%.

 Here’s another perceptual contrast technique.
 Social psychologists have found that the relative amounts of information provided about two different offerings can influence how people feel about the second offer.